Alina Gorghiu

-Alina-Ștefania Gorghiu (/ro/; born 16 September 1978) is a Romanian lawyer and politician who served as president of the National Liberal Party (PNL) from December 2014 until December 2016.
+Alina-Ștefania Gorghiu (Note: /ro/) (born 16 September 1978) is a Romanian lawyer and politician who served as president of the National Liberal Party (PNL) from December 2014 until December 2016.
 She was a member of the Romanian Chamber of Deputies for Bucharest from December 2008 to December 2016.
 Since the latter date, she has represented Timiș County in the Romanian Senate.

 Biography

 Origins and education

 Born in Tecuci, Gorghiu completed secondary studies at Vlaicu Vodă National College in Curtea de Argeș in 1997.
 She then attended the Law and Administration Faculty of Dimitrie Cantemir Christian University in Bucharest, graduating in 2001.
 In 2002–2003, she took postgraduate courses at the University of Bucharest's Law Faculty, and from 2004 to 2008 worked on a degree at the Economics, Law and Administration Faculty of the University of Pitești.
 She holds a master's degree in Communications and Public Relations from the National School of Administration and Political Science of Bucharest (2007).
 In 2006, she began working on a doctorate in Criminal Law at the law faculty of the University of Iași; she was granted the degree in 2012.

 In 2002–2003, Gorghiu interned as a lawyer in Bucharest, then working as such from June 2003 to December 2004 at Bogdan Olteanu's firm.
 Since 2004, she has been the principal associate at a business and management consulting firm in the national capital.
 From January 2005 to July 2007, she was an associate at Gorghiu, Pop and Associates, working in commercial, civil and criminal law.
 She then worked as an adviser to the president of the Authority for State Assets Recovery until December 2008.
 In 2008, she became both an arbitrator at the International Court of Arbitration and an accredited mediator, as well as beginning an affiliation with the Mediation and Arbitration Department of Titu Maiorescu University's Law Faculty.
 In January 2009, she returned to Gorghiu, Pop, and since that May has also been a liquidator at an insolvency agency.